Kaori Kishitani: Solo career

 In 1994, Okui released her first solo singles "Kiseki no Toki" and "Vanishing"; she then released her solo debut album Renaissance on November 21.
 On March 4, 1995, one year prior to Princess Princess' disbandment, Okui held her first solo concert at NHK Hall.
 In 1997, after marrying actor Gorō Kishitani, she released her third single "Happy Man" and second album Shout.
 A year later, Okui released her third album Kaori.

 She made the theme song for the Japanese version of Lassie (2005 film) called "Singing".

 Her song ICE AGE ~Hyougaki no Kodomo-tachi~ is in the Japanese dub of Ice Age: The Meltdown.

 In 2018, Kishitani made an appearance as a guest artist at the annual touring ice show Fantasy on Ice, where she performed to the song "Sekai de Ichiban Atsui Natsu" (lit.
 "The Hottest Summer in the World") in the show opening amongst others.

 Personal life

 Okui married actor Gorō Kishitani in 1996 immediately after Princess Princess disbanded.
-After giving birth to her first son in the summer of 2001, she took her husband's surname as her professional name.
+After giving birth to her first son, Ranmaru in the summer of 2001, she took her husband's surname as her professional name.
 Kishitani gave birth to her daughter in the summer of 2003.